Face Coverings and Masks

 Do face coverings protect you from COVID-19?

 Wearing a face covering or mask when you are sick protects people who are around you.
-Since some people who are infected with COVID-19 may have the virus and not know it, whenever people are going out and might come into close contact with other people, they should wear a face covering or mask.
+Since some people who are infected with COVID-19 may have the virus and not know it, whenever people you are going out and might come into close contact with other people, they you should assess your personal level of risk and consider wearing a face covering or mask.
 When other people wear a face covering or mask, they are helping to protect you as well.

 How to wear face coverings